bayoshodipe/Bitcoin-Historical-Data/README.md

 ```

-2. I substituted every "NAN" values in all the columns with 0 and change the column data type to Double
+2. I substituted every "NaN" values in all the columns with 0 and change the column data type to Double

 ```sql
 # Replacing NAN values to 0 for Open_price